The Hunger Plan Conference

 The discussion of May 2, 1941 is generally known as the Hunger Plan Conference, comparable to the Wannsee Conference, where the death of all Europe’s Jews was planned nine months later.
 The Historikerlabor launched its work with a documentary theater project on the Wannsee Conference.
 This was the first part of a trilogy at the intersection between scholarship and art, entitled: “The Invention and Extermination of the Untermensch: Nazi Germany’s Organized Murder of Jews, Slavs, Sinti and Roma.”

+On May 2, 1941 the German ministerial bureaucracy outlined a new economic order for Europe: Russian industry would be annihilated, with Russia’s natural resources and agricultural products falling to the Wehrmacht and the German Reich.
 Thus the politically- and racially-motivated war against the Soviet Union was also a war of conquest and plunder in keeping with Nazi Lebensraum ideology, aiming to shape Europe all the way to the Urals as a self-supporting Grossraum, an economic zone under German leadership.

 The Historikerlabor focuses once again on the middle ranks of leadership, where undersecretaries made vague visions into concrete policies.
 As before, each historian will explore one historical figure, finally taking the stage themselves as historian-performers.
 In a two-month work and rehearsal process, a script will coalesce from original sources and commentaries, ultimately staged in a manner that turns a scholarly experiment into documentary theater.